 About 13.7 billion years ago, a Great Radiance (aka the Big Bang) lit up our universe.
 Within the first moments, space-time, gravity, light and other forms of electromagnetic radiation emerged.
 Shortly thereafter, the first subatomic particles formed.

 Within the first few minutes after the Great Radiance, protons and neutrons, the building blocks for all chemicals, had formed.
 Around 380,000 years after the Great Radiance, the universe cooled enough to allow the first elements to form.
 This cooling allowed electrons to combine with nuclei to form the first hydrogen and helium atoms.
-As the electrons were captured by the nuclei, light was released.
+As nuclei captured electrons, light was released.
 Today, scientists can see evidence of this light as “cosmic background radiation.”
 Hydrogen and helium later fused into heavier elements inside of exploding supernova stars.
-Over time, elements merged with other elements to from more and more complex chemicals, some of which became precursors for life.
+Over time, elements merged with other elements to form more and more complex chemicals, some of which became precursors for life.

-Soon after the the first gasous elements formed, these gases began swirling into clumps of matter that would eventually become stars and galaxies.
+Soon after the first gaseous elements formed, these gases began swirling into clumps of matter that would eventually become stars and galaxies.
 Around a hundred million years after the Great Radiance, stars began to shine.
-Eventually galaxies formed.
+Eventually, galaxies formed.
 Planets and moons formed.
 Our sun and Earth emerged over four and a half billion years ago, followed soon thereafter by the moon.